junglok/tem-docs/docs/service/tools.md

 ## [**Relion**](../apps/relion.md)

 **Description**
-> Relion (for REgularised LIkelihood OptimisatioN, pronounce rely-on) is a software package that employs an empirical Bayesian approach for electron cryo-microscopy (cryo-EM) structure determination.
-It is developed in the group of Sjors Scheres at the MRC Laboratory of Molecular Biology.
+> Relion (for REgularised LIkelihood OptimisatioN, pronounced "rely-on") is a software package that uses an empirical Bayesian approach for electron cryo-microscopy (cryo-EM) structure determination.
+It's developed by Sjors Scheres's group at the MRC Laboratory of Molecular Biology.

 **URL**
 > * [Relion 4.x](https://relion.readthedocs.io/en/release-4.0)